 Phthalates testing and analysis in plastics and polymers, including a wide range of products such as cosmetics, toys and food contact materials

-Phthalates is a softening and flexibility-inducing group of chemical esters in products, and their levels are of ongoing concern, due to their wide usage in everyday products such as cups and bowls, kitchen equipment, car parts, public transport shelters, seats, ticket dispensers, food wrappers and packaging of cosmetics, with personal care items containing phthalates including perfume, eye shadow, moisturizer, nail polish, liquid soap, and hair spray.
-Other esters used in the industry include DINCH, Benyl glycoates, and glycol benzoates, “Citroflex” and Eastman 168, although phthalates are widely perceived to have profoundly negative effects on health.
+Phthalates is a softening and flexibility-inducing group of chemical esters in products, and their levels are of ongoing concern, due to their wide usage in our everyday products such as cups and bowls, kitchen equipment, car parts, public transport shelters, seats, ticket dispensers, food wrappers and packaging of cosmetics, with personal care items containing phthalates including perfume, eye shadow, moisturizer, nail polish, liquid soap, and hair spray.
+Other esters used in the industry include DINCH, Benzyl glycoates, and glycol benzoates, “Citroflex” and Eastman 168, although phthalates are widely perceived to have profoundly negative effects on health.

 End-applications include adhesives and glues, agricultural adjuvants, building materials, personal-care products, medical devices, detergents and surfactants, packaging, children's toys, modelling clay, waxes, paints, printing inks and coatings, pharmaceuticals, food products, and textiles.
 Phthalates are also frequently used in soft plastic fishing lures, caulk, paint pigments, and sex toys made of so-called "jelly rubber".